This story was originally published by BY BECKY HART

-A native of Bombay, India,her research is focused on colorectal and pancreatic cancer, both among the top three causes of death in the United States for men and women combined.
+A native of Bombay, India, Prabhu is scheduled to defend her doctoral dissertation in May with the Department of Pharmacology and Toxicology.
+Her research focused on colorectal and pancreatic cancer, both among the top three causes of death in the United States for men and women combined.

 Prabhu’s project first sought to identify whether a specific protein causes pancreatic and colorectal cancers.
 Step two in her research was identifying compounds that target the cancer-causing protein in hopes of slowing the growth of the disease.